Malaysia, Reviews, Singapore, Singapore Weekends

 Tips for a successful trip with cross-border taxi

-Book ahead of time – There are limited taxi that are licensed for cross-border trips.
+Book ahead of time – There taxis that are licensed for cross-border trips are limited.
 Although you can book them through Grab, they are not on demand.
 Book at least 24 hours before your trip to ensure availability, or even earlier if you’ll be traveling during the holidays.

 Fill out Malaysia Digital Arrival Card (MDAC) – Unless you’re holding a Singapore passport or Malaysian Long Term Residence, you will need to fill in MDAC to enter Malaysia.
 You can fill out MDAC here within 3 days of your planned departure to Malaysia.